markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `listAll()`

-> List all teams

-Get a list of all organization team models
+> Teams Get a list of all organization team models

 {: .new-title }
 > #️⃣ Execute example in terminal